pdh11/cotton/cotton-usb-host/README.md

 ## Using cotton-usb-host with a Raspberry&nbsp;Pi Pico

-This crate supports USB host mode _only_, and not USB device mode.
+This crate configures the Raspberry&nbsplPi Pico's USB peripheral for USB host mode _only_, and not USB device mode.
 So before running your code, make sure that the USB connector on your Raspberry&nbsp;Pi Pico is plugged into a USB device, and not into another USB host such as a laptop[^3].
-(You can still use a SWD connection to program and debug your Raspberry&nbsp;Pi Pico, just not the USB connection.)
+(You can still use a SWD connection via the 3-pin debug connector to program and debug your Raspberry&nbsp;Pi Pico -- just not the USB connection.)

 If your Raspberry&nbsp;Pi Pico is itself powered by USB (perhaps via a Pico Debug Probe), then it will not have enough power to reliably